-- Relax your face and throat, gaze at your chest and breathe in your belly.
-You can start by staying in this pose for 30 seconds, adding 10 seconds each day until you build up to 3-5 minutes.
+- Relax your face and throat, gaze at your chest and guide your breathe towards your belly.
+You can start by staying in this pose for 30 seconds and build up the time from there if you wish.

-- To come out, lower your legs to the floor until about a 45-degree angle.
-Then roll your spine slowly and carefully back to the floor (with knees bent for beginners), eventually placing your feet on the floor.
-Experienced students can keep their legs straight.
-As you lower your legs to the floor, you could lift your head if that feels better for your back.
+- To come out, lower your legs towards the floor to about a 45-degree angle.
+Then roll your spine slowly and carefully back to the floor (with knees bent if you prefer), eventually placing your feet on the floor.

 - Be aware of the position of your elbows - roll your upper arms outwards to prevent your elbows from splaying out to the sides.

-- Rather than keeping your hands on your hips and allowing your hips to sink into your hands, keep your core engaged to help lift your hips a little higher and to allow your hands to walk further up your back for additional support.
+- Keep your core engaged to help lift your hip and allow your hands to walk further up your back for support.

 - Stretches the shoulders and neck.

 - Reduces fluid retention in the legs and feet Regulates and normalises elimination.

 - The thyroid and para-thyroid are nourished with blood.

 - Reduces fatigue and can help you to improve your sleep.

 - Improves digestion.

 - Keep your gaze straight - don't turn your head to look at a teacher or video.

 - Do not attempt this pose if you have any type of neck injury.
 You can substitute it with Legs up the wall pose.